PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 10:04:56
+Last updated: 2024-04-09 10:06:09
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: She hated her life, not because it was bad, but because when you hate your brain and your body, it's hard to enjoy the rest. - Rue Bennett